MasonBeale/Simple-Games-Site/README.md

-# Simple-Games-Site
+# Snake
-starting with a simple web version of snake, possibly adding more
+A very simple version of snake made using HTML,CSS, and JS
+## To Run:
+* Download files
+* Open index.html
+* Play snake